How to Setup Jenkins Build Agents on Kubernetes Pods

 kubectl apply -f service-account.yaml

-Jenkins Master Setup in Kubernetes
+Jenkins Controller Setup in Kubernetes

 Note: If you have an existing setup, you can use that as well.
 Ensure it has a service account with permissions to deploy pods in the namespace where Jenkins is deployed.